We Gather Together

 I pickled them and they were quite tasty.

 Other foods that grow near me include blackberries, concord grapes, wintergreen, sassafras, and acorns.
-I have not yet tried them all, but each season I set my sites on a new one (or two) to try.
+I have not yet tried them all, but each season I set my sights on a new one (or two) to try.